'Very stressful': Man denied vaccine exemption despite suffering injury

 Ben Jonutz was diagnosed with acute pericarditis after receiving the Pfizer BioNTech Covid-19 vaccine on November 2.

-In the days following, Jonutz, and partner Mikayla Wilson, endured four ambulance rides, trips to both Dunstan and Dunedin Hospitals, multiple cardiologist and GP appointments along with a slew of medical tests.
+In the days following, Jonutz, with partner Mikayla Wilson in tow, endured four ambulance rides, trips to both Dunstan and Dunedin Hospitals, multiple cardiologist and GP appointments along with a slew of medical tests.

 However, the couple struggled to get support from ACC or the Ministry of Health.